You can translate the content of this page by selecting a language in the box below:

 Draft actions

-The draft Live Music Action Plan proposes a series of actions over a three year-period to realise four key outcomes.
-Some of the key actions proposed include:
+The draft Plan proposes actions over a three year-period to achieve four outcomes.
+Some of the actions include:

-• creating a live music working group engaging promoters, programmers, venue owners, artists, and other music industry professionals, to advice Council and share ideas on how to create a music friendly city
+• creating a live music working group engaging promoters, programmers, venue owners, artists, and other music industry professionals, to advise Council and share ideas on how to create a music-friendly city

 • bidding for a major music industry conference for Melbourne's West